fadavidos/java-SpringBoot-Graphql/README.md

 ### Query example:

-We should put the url in Altair `http://localhost:8080/graphql` and then write this query:
+We should put the url in Altair `http://localhost:8080/graphql`

+---
+#### Hello schema

+You can write this query:

 ```
 query {